HackYourFuture/JavaScript1/Week3/MAKEME.md

 ## **3. Code along**

+> Create a new GitHub repository for this project.
+It's a portfolio piece!

 In this project you'll be building a simple meditation application, that will allow you to set a timer, loop a video and play a song!

 You'll be working with the <audio> and <video>, understand what SVG is and how to animate them.